MikaAK/ecto_shorts/README.md

   last: 5
 })
 ```
-which the equivelent would be
+which the equivalent would be
 ```elixir
 from u in User,
   preload: [:address],